-As a mom to two high-energy little boys (ages 3 and 5), I know traveling with preschoolers isn’t always smooth sailing.
+As a mom to two high-energy little kids (boys ages 3 and 5), I know traveling withtoddlers or preschoolers isn’t always smooth sailing.
 Luckily, I’ve learned that being flexible and having a few tricks up my sleeve makes all the difference.
-Here are the secrets I’ve learned (the hard way) about keeping everyone happy:
+Here are the secrets I’ve learned (the hard way) about how to keep everyone happy:

 Bring a few of their favorite things: